sysmake-dev/palm-breezy-landscaping-case-study/notes/design_decisions.md

 Landscaping services require customers to trust a company with the appearance and maintenance of their property.

-Rather than relying solely on marketing language, the website emphasizes practical qualities that influence hiring decisions, including:
+Instead of relying solely on marketing language, the website emphasizes practical qualities that influence hiring decisions, including:

 - reliable scheduling
 - experienced local knowledge